 These thieves simply forge your signature on a legal document and claim that you sold your home to them.

-Then they take out loans on your home, then they disappear, and you usually don't find out until there's a late payment, or you get a foreclosure notice.
+Then they take out loans on your home, then they disappear, and you usually don't find out until there's a late payment or you get a foreclosure notice.

-Now, homeowners insurance and identity theft programs don't protect you.
+Now, homeowners' insurance and identity theft programs don't protect you where home title lock does.

-Anyway, so now you know we move into what I guess is now the sixth vote in all this, all of it staying the same at least till now.
+Anyway, so now, you know, we move into what I guess is now the sixth vote in all this, all of it staying the same at least till now.

-Do I think they're gonna get there?
+Do I think they're going to get there?

 I don't know.